RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 To the year in the second table 'pf2', +1 was added to shift all its records one year back.
 'INNER JOIN' was chosen for the linking to exclude unwanted 'NULL' values in the second table resulting from shifting records a year back in year 2000 (1999 is not available).

-The 'INNER JOIN' also ensures that the selected columns will not display 'NULL' values resulting from the merging of the 'czechia_payroll' and 'czechia_price' tables through the 'UNION' clause (see 'PRIMARY TABLE CREATION').
+The 'INNER JOIN' also ensures that the selected columns will not display 'NULL' values resulting from the merging of the 'czechia_payroll' and 'czechia_price' tables through the 'UNION' clause (see 'ANALYSIS' section).

 After successful joining of two tables, the fields (columns) in the outer 'SELECT' clause were set as follows:
 * pf2.payroll_year was concatenated to the first column 'pf.payroll_year' via concat(): 'concat(pf.payroll_year," - ", pf2.payroll_year) AS time_period'